Jurgen KloppGerman Football Coach

 Klopp’s team came from 3-1 down to beat his former club Borussia Dortmund in the Europa League quarter-finals.

-The Reds reached the Europa League showpiece but the Reds lost 3-1 to Sevilla in the final in Basel in May 2016.
+The Reds reached the Europa League final that season but the Reds lost 3-1 to Sevilla in the final in Basel in May 2016.

 Liverpool FC finished in eighth place in the Premier League table at the end of the 2015-16 season.